Latest information on COVID-19

 Support teaching, research, and patient care.

 Dr. Boris Heifets, MD, PhD, is a board certified anesthesiologist who specializes in providing anesthesia for neurological surgery.
 He has practiced at Stanford since 2010.
 After completing residency training at Stanford, Dr. Heifets completed fellowship training in neuroanesthesiology, also at Stanford.
 In addition to treating patients, Dr. Heifets also directs both clinical research and basic neuroscience.
 His research group studies how new rapid acting psychiatric therapies, like ketamine, MDMA and psilocybin, produce lasting changes in nervous system function, behavior, and therapeutic outcomes.

 Intraoperative Ketamine Versus Saline in Depressed Patients Undergoing Anesthesia for Non-cardiac Surgery

 This study evaluates whether ketamine, given as part of an anesthetic, improves depression

-symptoms in depressed patients undergoing total joint replacement surgery.
-Half of
+symptoms in depressed patients undergoing non-cardiac surgery.
+Half of participants will

-participants will receive a ketamine infusion during surgery, while the other half will
+receive a ketamine infusion during surgery, while the other half will receive a placebo

 View full details